ubuntu-mate/ubuntu-mate.boutique/pages/index.md

         <p class="list-group-item">
         With a beautiful HD IPS screen as standard at the popular 14", enjoy clarity and portability without worrying about glare and reflections.
         Become a true Linux advocate with Orion.
-Experience Intel’s latest Kaby Lake processors with Orion.
+Experience Intel's latest Kaby Lake processors with Orion.
 Whether you need the low power consumption of a Core i3 or the sheer power of a Core i7, your Orion is whatever you make it.
-With an optional blazing fast M2 SSD, Entroware will install the operating system to this drive for lightning fast boot ups and application start-ups, so you can get the best out of your Ubuntu laptop.
+With an optional blazing fast M2 SSD, Entroware will install the operating system to this drive for lightning fast boot ups and application start-ups, so you can get the best out of your Ubuntu MATE laptop.
         </p>
       </div>